 Click here to learn more about the SCI Model System and the Model Systems Knowledge Translation Center (MSKTC).

-The NNJSCIS is supported by grant H133N110020 from the National Institute on Disability and Rehabilitation Research (NIDRR), Office of Special Education and Rehabilitative Services, U.S. Dept of Education, Washington, DC
+The NNJSCIS is supported by grant 90SI5026 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), Administration for Community Living, U.S. Dept of Education, Washington, DC.